 History of The Pomeranian White Dog

 The early Pomeranian dogs were mostly white-colored.
-Unfortunately, these dogs were also rather larger than desired and more German Spitz type in appearance than the modern-day Pomeranian.
+Unfortunately, these dogs were also rather larger than desired and more German Spitz dog type or sled dogs in appearance than the modern-day Pomeranian.

 These larger white dogs had long, narrow muzzles, lower set tails, flat open coats, bigger ears, and were often longer backed than the breed standard demanded.

-Orange, sable, blue, and chocolate Poms made their appearance in the Pomeranian dog world, and the breeders of these older style white Poms attempted to breed their dogs down in size by outcrossing with newer colored dogs.
-The resulting progeny was usually particolored or wolf-sable in color.
+Orange, sable, blue, and chocolate Poms made their appearance in the Pomeranian dog world, and the breeders of these older style white dogs attempted to breed their dogs down in size by outcrossing with the newer colored dogs.
+The resulting progeny was usually parti-colored or wolf-sable in color.

 Those white Pomeranian breeders who attempted to breed the whites down in size faced problems with pigmentation, coat texture, and retaining the ice white coat color.

 Many of the dogs had problems with lemon shading and tippings to their coats.
-Even today breeders attempting to breed ice white Pomeranian dogs of show quality face tremendous hurdles.
+Even today UK Kennel Club reputable breeders attempting to breed ice white Poms of show quality face tremendous hurdles.

 White is One of the Original Pomeranian Colors

-The original Pomeranian colors being: White, Black, Cream, and occasionally a parti-color was seen.
+The original Pomeranian colors were: White, Black, Cream, and occasionally a parti-color was seen.
 It was not until Queen Victoria visited Italy and bought back different colored Poms did other colored dogs appear in the breed.

 Bred by Miss Hamilton, who specialized in white Pomeranians.
 Champion Rob of Rozelle was also the sire and grandsire of many champion dogs during this era, including another white champion for breeder Miss Chell, Champion Belper Flossie.